The ultimate guide to choosing a Confluence AI assistant

 Expert Verified

-That’s the exact problem a Confluence AI assistant is designed to solve.
-These tools can turn your sprawling wiki into a smart, conversational resource that gives you instant, accurate answers.
-Let’s break down what these assistants are, look at the different types out there (from Atlassian’s own tools to other platforms), and cover the key features you should look for when choosing one for your team.
+That's the exact problem a Confluence AI assistant is designed to solve.
+These tools can turn your expansive wiki into a smart, conversational resource that gives you instant, accurate answers.
+Let's break down what these assistants are, look at the different types out there (from Atlassian’s own tools to other platforms), and cover the key features you should look for when choosing one for your team in 2026.

 What is a Confluence AI assistant?